SpeedZone (video game)

-Wheelspin, known as SpeedZone in America, is a futuristic racing video game for Wii, developed by British developer Awesome Play and published by Detn8 Games in North America and Bethesda Softworks in Europe.
+Wheelspin, known as SpeedZone in America, is a futuristic racing video game for the Wii, developed by British developer Awesome Play and published by Detn8 Games in North America and Bethesda Softworks in Europe.
 The races take place on various terrains such as space stations, planets and asteroids.

 Gameplay

 Boost pads are used to accelerate 'into the zone' where racing lines and phantom cars are used in an attempt to set lap records, levels are unlocked by beating a set Zone-Time.
 There are shortcuts and secret pickups to be found with bonus rewards being earned by setting new best times.
 These bonus rewards can then be used to buy aerodynamic aids, various performance upgrades, new cars and skins which all help to give a speed increase when re-attempting levels.

 A single pickup is added randomly during each race, this power-up transforms the car driven into a giant enemy robot, which does massive damage to other cars.
 While in control of the robot speed is greatly increased but maneuverability is drastically brought down and it becomes harder for other cars to overtake you.

 In Race mode seven computer-controlled cars are competed against, unlocking levels by finishing in the top three or better.
 Finally there is Battle Mode which is a futuristic demolition derby; players can use an assortment of weapons such as rockets, mines, lasers, missiles, a lightning gun and a chain gun.
 There are also assorted defensive pick-ups such as shields, a stealth cloak and shock-jumps.